-Originally from Bolivia, she has a bachelor’s degree in Communications and a minor in Social Development.
+Tatiana has a bachelor’s degree in Communications and a minor in Social Development.
 Her experience with social and nonprofit work began in Bolivia, her native country, where she worked for several organizations dedicated to rural, indigenous communities.
-Later, in 2002 when she moved to the United States, she worked as a free-lance journalist for bilingual newspapers and magazines in Los Angeles and Milwaukee.
+Later, in 2002 when she moved to the United States she worked as a free-lance journalist for bilingual newspapers and magazines in Los Angeles and Milwaukee.

 WHY TATIANA SHARES